 We are the sole Canadian member of Lawyers International Network for Employees and Executives (LINEE), a worldwide network of highly-rated specialist law firms launched in 2013 to meet the growing need of international executives and other employees to obtain experienced employment law advice around the world on such issues as employment contracts, compensation and bonuses, restrictive covenants, severance benefits, dismissal, discrimination, whistleblowing, and repatriation.

 Goldblatt Partners authors the Employment Contracts chapter of O’Brien’s Encyclopedia of Forms.

-Our firm was named 2014 Employment Law Firm of the Year in Canada by Corporate INTL and our lawyers have repeatedly been selected by their peers for inclusion in Canadian Legal Lexpert Directory and Best Lawyers as leading practitioners in employment law.
+Our lawyers have repeatedly been selected by their peers for inclusion in Canadian Legal Lexpert Directory and Best Lawyers as leading practitioners in employment law.

 - Fresco v.
 Canadian Imperial Bank of Commerce